jahdaic/Glitch-Text/README.md

 # Glitch Text
-Javascript plugin to create various glitching text effects
+A simple JavaScript plugin that can be used to add a variety of glitching text effects to a website.

 __NOTE:__ This is basically a proof-of-concept currently and needs some refinement.
 It works, but currently has a couple of drawbacks and does no yet implement all glitch types that are planned.